fdevaulx/blockchain-playbook-dev/fibf/Outline.md

         a.
 Tina / Maia – Law Enforcement
         b.
 Mike Rice – Health IT
         c.
 Venkat – Grants, Procurement
+            Grants: Tracking of funds distribution down to the recipient
+            Grants: Reporting of funds distribution back to the government
+            Grants: Collected data can help analyze spend patterns and give suggestions to other similar social uses
+            Procurement: Procurement Lifecycle on Blockchain to enable accurate tracking of the procurement cycle, and milestones.
+            Procurement: Financial lifecycle tracking relating to procurement of goods and services
         d.
 Todd – Human Capital
         e.
 Rob – Financial (?)
         f.
 TBD – Travel & Expense